AndreaAltomare/ing-sw-2020-Altomare-Colombi-Corbetta/README.md

 ## How to run the application

 This is a cross-platform application, so the following instructions works with all the major operating systems.

-**WARNING**
+**NOTE:** You need to be in `Executables/Server` or `Executables/Client` folder when performing the instructions to run the application.

+**WARNING:**
 The application was built with JDK *14.0.1*, so you will probably need the corresponding JRE version (or higher) to correctly execute it.

-#### 1. Start the Server
+### 1. Start the Server

 First you need to start the Server.

 You can do it on your computer, on a machine in your LAN, or on a machine connected to the Internet.
 Since the Client-Server communication is based on **TCP protocol** you need to specify the PORT on which the connection to your Server will occur (and be sure that you can actually connect to *that specific* port).
 You can do this by two ways: either from command line or modifying the `server_settings.config` file into `connection_settings` folder:
 ```